apache/calcite/site/_docs/howto.md

 start again from the top.

 {% highlight bash %}
-# Set passphrase variable without putting it into shell history
-read -s GPG_PASSPHRASE

 # Make sure that there are no junk files in the sandbox
 git clean -xn
-mvn clean

-# Do a dry run of the release:prepare step, which sets version numbers
+# Do a dry run of the release:prepare step, which sets version numbers.
-mvn -DdryRun=true -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y+1.Z-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:prepare 2>&1 | tee /tmp/prepare-dry.log
+mvn -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y.Z+1-SNAPSHOT -Dtag=calcite-avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare
 {% endhighlight %}

 Check the artifacts:

 * In the `target` directory should be these 8 files, among others:
-  * apache-calcite-X.Y.Z-src.tar.gz
+  * apache-calcite-avatica-X.Y.Z-src.tar.gz
-  * apache-calcite-X.Y.Z-src.tar.gz.asc
+  * apache-calcite-avatica-X.Y.Z-src.tar.gz.asc
-  * apache-calcite-X.Y.Z-src.tar.gz.md5
+  * apache-calcite-avatica-X.Y.Z-src.tar.gz.md5
-  * apache-calcite-X.Y.Z-src.tar.gz.sha1
+  * apache-calcite-avatica-X.Y.Z-src.tar.gz.sha1
-  * apache-calcite-X.Y.Z-src.zip
+  * apache-calcite-avatica-X.Y.Z-src.zip
-  * apache-calcite-X.Y.Z-src.zip.asc
+  * apache-calcite-avatica-X.Y.Z-src.zip.asc
-  * apache-calcite-X.Y.Z-src.zip.md5
+  * apache-calcite-avatica-X.Y.Z-src.zip.md5
-  * apache-calcite-X.Y.Z-src.zip.sha1
+  * apache-calcite-avatica-X.Y.Z-src.zip.sha1
-* Note that the file names start `apache-calcite-`.
+* Note that the file names start `apache-calcite-avatica-`.
-* In the two source distros `.tar.gz` and `.zip` (currently there is no binary distro), check that all files belong to a directory called `apache-calcite-X.Y.Z-src`.
+* In the two source distros `.tar.gz` and `.zip` (currently there is no binary distro), check that all files belong to a directory called `apache-calcite-avatica-X.Y.Z-src`.
 * That directory must contain files `NOTICE`, `LICENSE`, `README`, `README.md`
   * Check that the version in `README` is correct
-  * Check that the copyright year in `NOTICE` is correct
-* In each .jar (for example `core/target/calcite-core-X.Y.Z.jar` and `mongodb/target/calcite-mongodb-X.Y.Z-sources.jar`), check that the `META-INF` directory contains `DEPENDENCIES`, `LICENSE`, `NOTICE` and `git.properties`
+* For each .jar, verify that the `META-INF` directory contains the correct contents for `DEPENDENCIES`, `LICENSE` and `NOTICE` per the source/classes contained.
+Refer to the ASF licensing documentation on what is required.
-* In `core/target/calcite-core-X.Y.Z.jar`,
-  check that `org-apache-calcite-jdbc.properties` is present and does not contain un-substituted `${...}` variables
 * Check PGP, per [this](https://httpd.apache.org/dev/verification.html)

-Now, remove the `-DdryRun` flag and run the release for real.
+If something is not correct, you can invoke the `release:clean` mojo to remove the generated files from your workspace:

 {% highlight bash %}
+mvn release:clean
+{% endhighlight %}

+If successful, remove the `-DdryRun` flag and run the release for real.

+{% highlight bash %}
-# Prepare sets the version numbers, creates a tag, and pushes it to git
+# Prepare sets the version numbers, creates a tag, and pushes it to git.
-mvn -DdryRun=false -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y+1.Z-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:prepare 2>&1 | tee /tmp/prepare.log
+mvn -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y.Z+1-SNAPSHOT -Dtag=calcite-avatica-X.Y.Z-rc0 -Papache-release -Duser.name=${asf.username} release:prepare

 # Perform checks out the tagged version, builds, and deploys to the staging repository
-mvn -DskipTests -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:perform 2>&1 | tee /tmp/perform.log
+mvn -Papache-release -Duser.name=${asf.username} release:perform -Darguments="-DskipTests"
 {% endhighlight %}

 Verify the staged artifacts in the Nexus repository: